 The first step to any writing is to read the prompt.
 Scholarship essay prompts are very tricky, so you should read and re-read it multiple times to identify key themes.

-Here is an example of a scholarship essay prompt:
+Here is top essay service example of a scholarship essay prompt:

 - To be considered for the Scholarship, you must submit an essay of 400-500 words.
 Your submission should illustrate your perspective on what makes a successful leader of global business and consider the following questions:

 - What makes a good global leader?
 Explain how you have demonstrated these attributes.

 - From these words, “leader,” “perspective” and “aspiration” jump out the most.
 A good rule of thumb is to add the word “unique” and “you” to these words.